haberdashPI/terminal-polyglot/README.md

 replaced with an appropriate file or directory.
 To insert a literal "%" character in the command, just use "%%".

-There is a final optional setting called `bracketedPasteMode`, which defaults to `false`.
+There are two optional settings:

-When set to true an escape code which indicates the text being sent is from a "paste"-like command is used.
-Some REPLs will drop or alter text if you do not use bracketed paste mode.
+- `bracketedPasteMode` - defaults to `false`; allows special escape characters to be sent to the terminal; some REPLs drop or alter text when this mode is not set to `true` (e.g. `ipython`).
-Others will not know what the code means and sending it will result in an error.
+- `sendTextBlockCommand` - defaults to "%"; allows you to wrap code send via the `send-text-block` command with extra code.
+This allows a block sent in this way to differ in how it is run or displayed in the REPL.

 As an example, here are the default settings.